-The Moving Ahead for Progress in the 21st Century Act (MAP-21) is an outcome-driven program which encourages MPOs and State DOTs to invest resources in projects that will make progress toward achieving the national goals of transportation safety, good infrastructure, reduced congestion, system reliability, economic vitality, and sustainability.
-MAP-21 requires MPOs and State DOTs to establish targets in support of those goals, learn more here.
+The Fixing America’s Surface Transportation (FAST) Act is a federal transportation spending authorization bill which encourages MPO/TPOs and State DOTs to invest resources in projects that will make progress toward achieving the national goals of transportation safety, good infrastructure, reduced congestion, system reliability, economic vitality, and sustainability.
+FAST Act requires MPO/TPOs and State DOTs to establish targets in support of those goals, learn more here.

-On October 30, 2018, the Hillsborough MPO established performance targets for the Transit Asset Management, Pavement & Bridge Condition, and System Performance Rules to comply with the requirements of MAP-21 and the FAST Act.
-By adopting performance targets, the MPO agrees to plan and program projects in the Transportation Improvement Program to make progress toward achieving the targets.
+On October 30, 2018, the Hillsborough TPO established performance targets for the Transit Asset Management, Pavement & Bridge Condition, and System Performance Rules to comply with the requirements of the FAST Act.
+By adopting performance targets, the TPO agrees to plan and program projects in the Transportation Improvement Program to make progress toward achieving the targets.
 Read more about the baseline targets here.